 Our Prime Minister cut a sorry figure as he addressed the media yesterday.
-His resignation speech could be boiled down to a simple message; 'with my head and my heart I tried my bestest, I promise’.
+His resignation speech could be boiled down to a simple message; 'with my head and my heart I tried my best, I promise’.
 How, for a man so certain of himself for so long, espousing the virtues of his ever changing policies, ridiculing others for theirs, could it come to this?
-The answer is one that was provided for me in a different context a few months ago, by someone much smarter than I. Problems like this are so often caused by people who don’t understand the limits of their own capabilities, or if they do, aren't willing to share them.
-A simple lack of understanding that you are not equipped to deal with the situation you are in or the journey you are embarking on is a sorry and dangerous place to be.
-Couple this with the ambition innate in almost all of us and the rhetoric pumped at middle and upper class youngsters that the sky is the limit, you can do anything, be anything, and things can get toxic.
+The answer is one that was provided for me in a different context a few months ago.
+Problems like this are so often caused by people who don’t understand the limits of their own capabilities, or if they do, aren't willing to share them.
+A simple lack of understanding that you are not equipped to deal with the situation you are in or the journey you are embarking on is not a great place to be.
+Couple this with the ambition innate in almost all of us and the rhetoric pumped at middle and upper class youngsters that the sky is the limit, you can do anything, be anything, and the potential for a perfect storm is created.

 Over a lifetime this can breed a position where someone believes they are capable of anything, dealing with any situation and possessed with the skills, vision, leadership and authority to overcome any task.
 In fact it all seems like fun, a bit of banter, some good old fashioned hard work too of course.
 There’s some scrapes and some u-turns, but with you at the helm telling everyone you know what to do, what really is the worst that can happen.